-You want your team to be a family, a social club and a place where people can get support, motivation and encouragement.
+You want your team to be a family, a social club, and a place where people can get support, motivation, and encouragement.
 You want to create your own team culture.
-There’s something powerful when you can take your business opportunity and turn it into something much greater than a business opportunity.
+There’s something powerful when you can take your business opportunity and turn it into something much greater than just a business opportunity.

 When people attend events, they rekindle their vision and dreams.
 They build their belief in their business.
 They re-gain their long-lost motivation.
 And they meet new people and learn new skills.

-Without a doubt, getting people on your team to attend these events is the single most important thing you can do to grow your business.
+Without a doubt, getting people on your team to attend these events is the single most important thing you can do to grow your business long-term.
 Do whatever you can to promote events.

-Attend every event yourself and try to get your team to do the same thing.
+Attend every event yourself and encourage your team to attend with you.
 The people who attend the events will be the ones who go on to build a big business.

 There was a special on 60 Minutes about Amway and they interviewed Bill Britt.
 They asked him what his secret to success was.
 Prior to his interview, they focused on how so many folks who joined Amway failed, but when they got to Bill Britt they got a pleasant surprise.
 This is what he said.